davidmalcolm/texi2rst/output/nested-functions.rst

-A nested function can jump to a label inherited from a containing function, provided the label is explicitly declared in the containing function (Local Labels).
+A nested function can jump to a label inherited from a containing function, provided the label is explicitly declared in the containing function (see :ref:`local-labels`).
 Such a jump returns instantly to the containing function, exiting the nested function that did the ``goto`` and any intermediate functions as well.
 Here is an example: